postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

     5. You did not send any request.

-    6. You did not execute requests from history tab but from monitoring/collection run/newman.
+    6. You executed requests from monitoring/collection run/newman but not from history tab.

     7. App sync is not working and requests failed to reach Postman server.